protocatlabs/RC_BuildingSimulator/README.md

 The lighting control is a simple on off situation depending on the lighting levels and the occupants in the room. **Note:** This value is about 1/2 the energyplus output.
 This could be due to the control system, or the basic illuminance calculation

+### Reading External Data Files `input_data.py`
+`input_data.py` contains the methods required to read epw weather files, radiation files and occupancy profiles

+`read_EWP`: Reads the EPW file and outputs the average external temperature `T_out`, Global Irradiance, and Global Illuminance

+`read_transmittedMonthlyR`: Reads a radiation file outputted from Jeremias' ladybug script.
+The radiation file contains hourly radiation data for a day for each month.
+The data therefore needs to be converted into hourly data for the whole year

+`read_transmittedR`: Reads radiation value outputted from a standard ladybug script.
+The radiation file should contain hourly radiation data for the whole year

+`read_occupancy`: Reads the occupancy file used by the [CEA](https://github.com/architecture-building-systems/CEAforArcGIS/tree/master/cea/db/Schedules) tool.

+`Equate_Ill`: measures the global irradiation and global illuminance of the weather file to obtain a formula of the type
+$$Ill=Rad*x + y$$

+This formula will then be used to determine the illuminance of room based off the radiaion supplied.
+NOTE: This is a bit of a hack.
+Try find a more elegant way of calculating the solar illumination of the room. **TO_DO**

+### Setting your Building Parameters `BuildingProperties.py`
+This script contains a `Building` class which sets your building parameters.
+Default values are already provided.
+Do not modify any of the parameters here.
+You will create an instance of this class in the `Main.py` file

+`setVentilation`: A method which outputs the resistance between the inside and outside air temperatures.
+This is the combination of `R_env`, `R_vent` and `R_infl` as described in the RC Model Above